Mona-Roza/Notes/About Server & About Linux/README.md

 In this tab, you can create a new instance/machine.
 We are using **Ubuntu 18.4**.
 So what we will talk about in the other sections will be explained through this version of ubuntu.
 After this explanation we can flow directions:

-**!** This directions explains AWS free services.
+**!** This directions explain AWS free services.
 If you need different system requirements, you can change your system elements except the operating system.

 1. Firstly choose name for your server: